letieu/jot.lua/README.md

 # jot.lua
 ![Screenshot 2024-03-26 at 4 23 29 PM](https://github.com/letieu/jot.lua/assets/53562817/48ead8c9-528f-456e-b972-42a6da1737fe)

-A note per project.
+A note file per project.
 When you have an idea, note, something to copy later, just open the window and write it down.
 The note will be persisted.

 **Features:**

-* Jot per project in a `markdown` file.
+* Togglable note per project in a `markdown` file.
 * Customizable jot window (Only for neovim 0.10+)

 ## Installation